carrieforde/Alcatraz/readme.md

 ### Using Alcatraz as a starter theme
-If you want to use `Alcatraz` as a starter theme, you'll like want to replace all instances of `Alcatraz` the name of your new theme.
+If you want to use `Alcatraz` as a starter theme, you'll likely want to replace all instances of `Alcatraz` with the name of your new theme.
 You'll need to do a six-step find and replace to capture all instances of `alcatraz` throughout the theme:

 1. Search for `'ALCATRAZ_'` (capitalization matters!) to capture the theme constants.
 1. Search for `'alcatraz'` (inside single quotations) to capture the text domain.